webpack/webpack.js.org/content/guides/webpack-and-typescript.md

 ## Enabling Tree-shaking

 [Tree-shaking](/guides/tree-shaking/) support in Webpack relies on ES2015 modules.
-In order to enable it, we need to tell Typescript to compile `.ts` and `.tsx` files to ES2015 (or ES6).
-If you are using Babel in a way that preserves ES2015 modules and transpiles everything else.
+In order to enable it, we need to tell Typescript to compile `.ts` and `.tsx` files to ES2015 (or ES6, see [--lib](http://www.typescriptlang.org/docs/handbook/compiler-options.html) compiler option).
+We will then use [Babel](https://babeljs.io) in a way that preserves ES2015 modules and transpiles everything else.

 ### Prerequisites